As a manufacturer, you have many opportunities to automate some or all of your production.

 Our customers tell us automation is a game-changer, giving them advantages over manual processes and solving challenges, including:

-Robots often come to mind first, but we use a variety of automation equipment to build custom, turnkey systems, including:
+Robots often come to mind first, but we use a variety of automation equipment to build custom, turnkey system, including:

 By their nature, custom automation systems vary widely in what they look like and how they operate.
 The details always come down to the individual task, scale of operations, and production goals.
 In general, though, they utilize motion control engineering and specialized programming for applications such as: